 Plain Language Version

-If your original content is naturally rather complex for whatever reason (e.g. maybe it’s an autobiography in the author’s original words) you can create an alternate version that reads in plain language.
+If your original content is naturally rather complex (e.g. a scientific publication or an autobiography in the author’s original words) you can create an alternate version that reads in plain language.

 For example, the book Disability Visibility: First-Person Stories from the Twenty-First Century, edited by Alice Wong, has a free plain language version written by Sara Luterman.
 As Sara says, “Plain language is an attempt to help more people understand ideas that matter.”

 Note on Readability Checkers

 While readability checkers are an option, they are all based on various different mathematical formulas.
 Therefore, they are not necessarily reliable, nor do they take into account the context, logic, and flow of the writing.
 Instead, it's recommended to use spelling and grammar tools to ensure the content is written clearly and to use a vocabulary checker to check the complexity of the words used.

 How to Test This